headwinds/cross-country/lab/README_generate.md

 npm run new:story -- --path organisms/worlds/carbon
 ```

-Because I did not think of that until just now
+Because I did not think of that until just now.
+Actually there is a good reason to keep the type separate when creating the story path.

 ## The following does not currently work!